 This bob is good for anyone willing to come into the salon to maintain and keep up with the haircut.
 It is an easy look for both experienced women or inexperienced women.

 “My best tip for this bob to maintain it with regular salon appointments to keep it nice and graduated.
 Take good care of your hair and use thermal sprays,” she adds.

 This is a lob style that has shattered, lived-in layers to create movement.
 It was created by stylist Shauna Belli of Virginia Beach, VA.
 “Lived-in styles are a huge trend right now because they look effortless, but are still so stylish.
 That’s my favorite thing about it!
 I love haircuts that have lived-in texture.
 They look fresh, but not brand new,” she says.

 To create this bob, Belli explains, “I applied Arrojo Defrizz Serum (or any smoothing serum will work) and Arrojo Cream Whip (or any volumizing product like a light mousse) before the blow dry.
 I then used a rounded edge flat iron (my favorite is a Sultra Seductress) to create a lived-in wave.
 Once your waves have cooled, run your fingers through them.”

 This hairstyle works well for a lot of women.
 This bob is short enough to be stylish, but also long enough to be put into a ponytail, braided, or styled into an updo.

 Classic Blunt Lob Haircut

-Independent stylist Nikki Jackson of West Yorkshire, U.K. created this classic blunt lob cut with a center part.
-“My favorite thing about this bob is its versatility.
-It’s a strong and classic shape, but it can also have more texture for a more relaxed/bohemian look.
-Lobs give an extra length for styling that shorter haircuts don’t afford,” claims Jackson.
+Opt for a classic blunt lob cut with a center part.
+It’s a strong and classic shape, but it can also have more texture for a more relaxed/bohemian look if desired.
+Lobs give an extra length for styling that shorter haircuts don’t.